JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

         @paneBackgroundColor: ButtonFace;
     }

-    // Define a mixin which creates rules that use the color variables .stylesForTheme(@theme) {
+    // Define a mixin which creates rules that use the color variables.
+    .stylesForTheme(@theme) {
         #win-splitview > .variableDefs(@theme);